proj-cc-att-aa/anthro-albo-cc/README.md

 - recursively updating the proximity process; and
 - generating separate factual and counterfactual predictions for multiple future scenarios.

-Future posterior-prediction objects can therefore become large.
 For machines with limited memory, future scenarios should be processed sequentially and large posterior objects should be reduced to the required posterior summaries before subsequent objects are loaded.
-A high-memory workstation or HPC environment is recommended for complete reproduction of the full future and sensitivity-analysis workflow.
+A high-memory workstation or HPC environment is recommended for complete reproduction of the full future and sensitivity analysis workflow.

 ### Local path configuration
-The scripts were developed within the original local analysis directory and therefore retain some local absolute paths and working-directory statements.
+The scripts were developed within the original local analysis directory and therefore retain some local absolute paths and working directory statements.
 For example, some scripts contain paths of the form:
 ```r
 setwd(".../VectorNet_ 2_original")
 ```